Cadaver dogs were vital in discovering the body of one of the four missing men

 A dog’s sense of smell

-These dogs are often used in death investigations, such as in the Casey Anthony case
+These dogs are often used in death investigations, such as in the Casey Anthony case, or during the search for survivors after the crash of Malaysia Airlines Flight 17 in Ukraine.

 Training goes a long way, but dogs are genetically better than other animals at sniffing out specific scents, said Dave Pappalardo, owner of K9 Unlimited, which trains dogs for law enforcement and civilians.